 We considered hydraulic (u, v) solutions for three cross sections at locations across the bar and cutbank of the channel bend, representing the upstream, midstream, and downstream portion of the bar (Fig. 3).
-We additionally considered the 25 hydraulics and potential for bed mobility spatially, where the Shields number, τ^ , was used as an indicator of bed mobility:
+We additionally considered the hydraulics and potential for bed mobility spatially, using Shields number, τ^ , as an indicator of bed mobility: